Contraction centers in families of hyperkahler manifolds: MBM curves and the K ahler cone

-\definition A negative class $z$ in the image of $H_2(M,\Z)$ in $H^2(M,\Q)$ is called MBM if $\Teich_z$ contains no twistor curves.
-This is equivalent to saying that a rational multiple of $z$ is represented by a curve in some complex structure where the Picard group is generated by $z$ over the rationals, and also to saying that in some complex structure $X=(M,I)$ where $z$ is of type $(1,1)$, the orthogonal complement $\gamma(z)^{\bot}$ contains a wall of the K\"ahler cone of a birational model $X'=(M,I')$ of $X$ (whence the terminology).
+{\bf Equivalent definitions:} A negative class $z$ is MBM iff a rational multiple of $z$ is represented by a rational curve in some complex structure where the Picard group is generated by $z$ over the rationals.

+Also, $z$ is MBM iff in some complex structure $X=(M,I)$ where $z$ is of type $(1,1)$, the orthogonal complement $\gamma(z)^{\bot}$ contains a wall of the K\"ahler cone of a birational model $X'=(M,I')$ of $X$ (this is the original definition from \cite{_AV:MBM_} which was at the origin of the terminology).

 Moreover in these two equivalent definitions, ``some'' may be replaced by ''all'' without changing the content.

-\remark In \cite{_AV:MBM_}, only faces of maximal dimension (codimension-one faces) were considered, so that ``a face'' was always referring to such.
-Speaking about contraction centers we need to consider all faces, hence we have to switch to ``walls'' here.
-In order to have a correspondence with birational contraction (see next section), we don't count rays of the boundary of the positive cone as faces.
+\remark A {\bf wall} always means a face of maximal dimension (that is, $h^{1,1}-1$), a change of terminology from \cite{_AV:MBM_} where already ``face'' referred only to faces of maximal dimension unless otherwise specified.

 \theorem (\cite{_AV:MBM_}, Theorem 6.2) The K\"ahler cone is a connected component of the complement, in $\Pos(M)$, of the union of hyperplanes $z^{\bot}$ where $z$ ranges over MBM classes of type $(1,1)$.